zendframework/zend-expressive-session/README.md

 interface SessionPersistenceInterface
 {
     /**
-     * Named constructor for building an instance.
+     * Initialize the session data instance associated with the persistence
+     * engine based on the current request.
      */
-    public static function createFromRequest(ServerRequestInterface $request) : SessionPersistenceInterface;

-    /**
-     * Allows building a new instance based on the request provided.
-     *
-     * Use this method if the session needs some sort of backing -- redis,
-     * memcached, etc. -- that requires injection in the constructor, but
-     * the session identifier may vary based on request data (e.g., a cookie
-     * value).
-     *
-     * This method DOES NOT require that a new instance is returned, though
-     * it is suggested.
-     */
-    public function createNewInstanceFromRequest(ServerRequestInterface $request) : SessionPersistenceInterface;

-    /**
-     * Generate the session data instance associated with the persistence
-     * engine.
-     */
-    public function createSession() : SessionInterface;
+    public function initializeSessionFromRequest(ServerRequestInterface $request) : SessionInterface;

     /**
      * Persist the session data instance.